peterbgi/Project/README.md

 This template should help get you started developing with Vue 3 in Vite.

-### Used VueRouter, Flexbox, CssGrid, MediaQery, Tailwindcss
+### Used VueRouter, Flexbox, CssGrid, MediaQery, Tailwindcss and Vitest

 ## Recommended IDE Setup